PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/isobaric_quantification.md

 </br>

-### Prepare Reporter Ion Intensities {#reporter-ion-intensities}

-#### Read MASIC Output
+### Read MASIC Output

 MASIC is a tool for extracting ion intensities.
 With proper parameter settings, it can be used for extracting TMT (or iTRAQ) reporter ion intensities.
 In addition, it reports a number of other helpful metrics.
-Notably, the interference score at the parent ion level and the signal-to-noise ratio (S/N) at the reporter ion level (computed by Thermo software).
+Notably, the interference score at the precursor ion level and the signal-to-noise ratio (S/N) at the reporter ion level (computed by Thermo software).
 The interference score reflects the proportion of the ion population that was isolated for fragmentation that is due to the targeted ion.
-In other words, `1 - InterferenceScore` is due to co-isolated species that have similar elution time and parent ion m/z.
+In other words, `1 - InterferenceScore` is due to co-isolated species that have similar elution time and precursor ion m/z.
+The first step in the preparation of the reporter ion intensity data is to read the MASIC results.
+We use a local file path and the `read_masic_data` function.
+By default, the interference score is not included, so we need to set that argument to `TRUE` in order to filter the results.

 ```r